 Select the right platform to support your API strategy

-Only a truly universal API platform can cater to both internal and external needs, deployed and available in a distributed world.
+Only a truly federated API management platform can cater to both internal and external needs, deployed and available in a distributed world.
 We’re seeing an opening up beyond internal teams of application developers, who work with an API portal, to external partners and ecosystems, where new revenue sources and new markets are available.

 This is driving a shift to adopt API marketplaces, which help enterprises bundle, curate, and market API products that add real – and monetizable – value.
 Never forget that experience counts!
 Consumers are not just your end users, but also developers within and outside your organization.